Cross Timbers Forest Preschool

 Forest Preschool meets from 9am-12pm for 15 weeks.
-Classes are offered Tuesday-Friday for the weekday(s) of your choice.
-The Fall semester begins August 25 and ends December 11.
+Classes are offered Tuesday-Friday.
+Registration is per day of the week.
+The spring semester begins January 19 and ends May 7.

 All students must be between the ages of 3-5 years old and fully potty independent.

-Cross Timbers Forest Preschool does not meet the week of Thanksgiving (November 23-27).
-Forest Preschool Thanksgiving Break classes are available Monday-Wednesday from 9am-12pm during Thanksgiving Break.
+Cross Timbers Forest Preschool does not meet the week of Spring Break (March 15-19).
+Forest Preschool Spring Break classes are available Monday-Wednesday from 9am-12pm during Spring Break.
 Additional registration required.